lsst-sitcom/sitcomtn-004/index.rst

 In choosing which functional form to use, our main considerations are:

 #.
 Consistency between the LUTs.
 If the needs of each component is drastically different, it is OK to use different functional forms for them.
 However, unless there are good reasons for doing so, we prefer to keep the functional form consistent between the LUTs.
 This will make future work for fine-tuning the LUTs using real measurements and updating the LUTs much more straightforward and less error-prone.
 #.
 Simplicity.
 There may be many functional forms that can meet our accuracy requirements.
 Here the criteria is to make sure the error due to finite number of coefficients is much less than the non-repeating error of the corresponding degree of freedom (DOF).
-Document-36395 :cite:`Document-36395` shows an analysis that demostrates that the 5th order standard polynomials are accurate enough in all cases.
+Document-36395 :cite:`Document-36395` shows an analysis that demonstrates that the 5th order standard polynomials are accurate enough in all cases.
 And it is the simplest form among the above.
 #.
 Various requirement documents (for example, LTS-88 :cite:`LTS-88` and LTS-206 :cite:`LTS-206`) specify that 5th order standard polynomials be used.
 We do not want to go through the change request process unless it is necessary.

 ##########################